marinasundstrom/HttpListener/README.md

 Here are some things to consider doing in the future:

-* Rewrite the HttpRequest parser and implement missing features, like authorization and the handling of content types.
+* Rewrite the HttpRequest parser and implement missing features, like authentication and the handling of content types.
 * Consolidate the two libraries (DNXCore and UWP) into one Portable library, if and when possible.
 (When .NET Core Platform is ready)

 ## Sample